-Unlike traditional cookie doughs, these cookies are made in a similar way as biscuits.
+Unlike traditional cookie doughs, these cookies are made kind of like biscuits are.
 You’ll cut cold butter into the other ingredients, creating a crumbly dough.
 No electric mixer required!

-Combine the dry ingredients and sugar.
-Whisk together the flour, the remaining sugar, baking powder, lemon zest, and salt.
+- Combine the dry ingredients and sugar.
+Whisk together the flour, remaining sugar, baking powder, lemon zest, and salt.

-Mix the butter.
-Add the butter to the flour mixture, and mix with a pastry blender, a fork, or two knives until the mixture resembles coarse crumbs.
+- Mix in the butter.
+Add the butter to the flour mixture, and mix it with a pastry blender, a fork, or two knives until the mixture resembles coarse crumbs.

-Bake.
-One pan at a time, bake the cookies 20 to 25 minutes.
+- Bake the cookies.
+One pan at a time, bake the cookies for 20-25 minutes.
 When the cookies are done, they’ll be golden brown.

-Cool.
-Place the pans on wire racks to cool for 10 to 15 minutes.
+- Let them cool.
+Place the pans on wire racks to cool for 10-15 minutes.
 Then transfer the cookies from the pans to a wire rack to finish cooling.

 Tips for Success

 Read through these easy tips and tricks to get the best results with your blueberry cookies!